Manage Federation with Azure

 6. Click Save and close the Basic SAML Configuration panel.

 8. Azure AD should automatically create a SAML signing certificate.
 Download the certificate named Certificate (Base64).
+You will upload this certificate to your login authenticator in CXone Mpower in a later step.

 9. On the SAML Signing Certificate panel, click Edit and then: